folutade/KnowThatYouAnointed/content/posts/the-party.md

   You also got people—**this a different type of gatekeeper—the gatekeepers who will say, "Hey you making too much righteous noise right now.
 If you just tone that righteousness down a little bit then we'll allow you into these doors, but you got to tone that down.
 You got to becomea little more vanilla, a little more lukewarm, a little more bland and you'll fit in with us.
 That's the slick gatekeeping.
 It ain't telling you to all the way, you know, bend over or or open your mouth or something like that.
 It ain't that, but it's telling you like dim your light.** And what ends up happening is you got so many people that's like, "Well that's not that bad.
 They not asking me to do nothing super crazy I just got to dim my light."
 That's the scariest kind right there 'cause a lot of people will be like, "Wait I just got to turn it from level 10 to level 5?
 Man, bet.
 I could do that.
 Bro, all right, bet.
 Now I get accepted.
 Cool." **Next thing, you know you got a whole industry that's lukewarm—whole industry lukewarm, so that when somebody that's on fire come along they looking at it like, "Whoa, you crazy!
 Hold on.
 You shining too bright**.
 Hold on.
 Hold on.
 Chill out, man.
 You doing the most.
 You messing up, man.
 Stop man."*

-* As mentioned in that interview, back in 2017, Dee-1 released a track called "The Devil's Playground" in which he mentioned having to say no to powerful man in music industry who offered to manage Dee-1 if Dee-1 would have sex with him.
+* As mentioned in that interview, back in 2017, Dee-1 released a track called "The Devil's Playground," in which he mentioned having to say no to a powerful man in the music industry who offered to manage Dee-1 if Dee-1 would have sex with him.
 Dee-1 highlighted this experience as an example of how the entire music industry is under the control of Lucifer (aka the "devil" / "satan" / "false accuser" / "diabolical one").

   * ***Lucifer laughs when he listens to the radio
   Enjoyin' all the hate blastin' through the stereo